-Standing up to 28 inches at the shoulder, this athletic dog is large, powerful, and alert.
+Standing up to 28 inches (71 cm) at the shoulder, this athletic dog is large, powerful, and alert.
+Puppies can weigh over 100 lbs.
+Adults can weigh up to 130 pounds (59 kg).
 He was produced to be an excellent fighter and guardian.

 He has a broad head, a tail that curls up over his back, and a thick double coat that can be any colour including white, brindle, and pinto.
 Beware!
 This dog “blows coat” or sheds twice a year, and when he sheds, he means it!

 Renowned for his fierce love, loyalty, courage, and obedience to his owner, the Akita is an independent dog who nevertheless requires quite a bit of attention and training as a puppy.
-Although friendly with people, he may take exception to other dogs.
+Since it is a large, powerful dog, the Akita is not considered a breed for a first time dog owner.
 This breed needs a firm hand from a strong master.
 Training and socialization should begin early.
 Generally, he is quietly dignified and not prone to barking.

-Puppies can weigh over 100 lbs. and may not mix well with very young children.
-This dog should not be confined on a rope or chain.
+The Akita is a dominant dog.
+If not socialized properly he can be aggressive with strange people.
+He can also show aggression towards other animals, including other dogs particularly those of the same sex.
+This is not the dog to romp around the local dog park.
+He should not be confined on a rope or chain.
 He requires a large, fenced yard and plenty of exercise.
 Since this is a protective dog with a hunter’s instincts, he is best suited to a single pet home.

 The first of this breed was brought to this continent by Helen Keller.